What Happens on Sunday Morning?

 Please note: Religious Education is only provided during the second service.
-Families who attend the 9:15am service are welcome to utilize the Children’s Table in the Friendship Hall and the Fidget Bags provided.
+Families who attend the 9:15 a.m. service are welcome to utilize the Children’s Table in the Friendship Hall and the Fidget Bags provided.
 Families with small children are welcome to utilize the nursery which is staffed by childcare professionals and located in the Religious Education Wing, if they so choose.
 They are also welcome to make use of our Chapel, in the back of the Friendship Hall and Sanctuary, where the services can still be viewed.

 One of the wonderful things about our Unitarian Universalist Faith Tradition is the practice of personal choice.
 We recognize that not all families are able to attend on Sunday mornings and we encourage you to check out the other spiritual development opportunities offered by the Children and Family Ministry Program.
 We would also like to note that while religious education is provided for children and youth each Sunday, all of our children are more than welcome to stay in the Sanctuary and attend the Sunday Service, if that is more comfortable for them.

 Each classroom is an intentionally flexible space, which incorporates the philosophies behind Universal Design and Multicultural/Anti-Racist education.
 All of our classes are led by facilitators who have been trained in their particular program plan, as well as in the UUCS Safety Policy for Children and Vulnerable Adults and the UUCS Fire Policy.
 They have also had some education about child development and each classroom is provided with tools to make it a welcoming space for all children and youth.
 UUCS RE Facilitators are selected, trained, and supervised by Children and Family Ministry Staff.